zer0cache/matic-docs/docs/develop/ethereum-matic/plasma/mapping-assets.md

 ## Adding functionality to Child token

 In some cases you might require added functionality on top of what the restricted child token provides.
-To add your custom token as child on Matic, you can inherit the standard plasma contract and add custom functions according to your use.
+To add your custom token as child on Polygon, you can inherit the standard plasma contract and add custom functions according to your use.
 Eg.,

 ```javascript